ruwaa-mohamed/TCGA-BRCA/README.md

 ## Methodology:

 ### 1. Selecting the dataset (Cases)
 The dataset selected was from the [TCGA-BRCA Project](https://portal.gdc.cancer.gov/projects/TCGA-BRCA "TCGA-BRCA Project Page").
 The study was made on 1,098 cases: 1,085 females and 12 males.
 After excluding the males, 1,041 of the females are with ductal and lobular neoplasms.
-Of them, only **1,036 cases** had RNA-seq Gene Expression Quantification available.
+Of them, only **1,036 cases** had RNA-seq Gene Expression Quantification available, of them, only 1,018 cases had both.

 ### 2. Description of the Samples
 The **1,036** female cases with ductal and lobular neoplasms breast cancer contributed with **1,164** RNA-seq, HTSeq Counts (raw counts) samples/files (1,046 samples from primary tumor, 111 samples from solid tissue normal, and 7 metastatic samples).